O1af/mrapid-explorer/src/content/help/pollutants.md

 Measurements of pollutants are reported in a variety of units depending on how the data is reported from the original data provider.
 The most common units found in the dataset are:

+- ppm (parts per million)
-- ppb (parts per million)
+- ppb (parts per billion)
 - µg/m³ (micrograms per cubic meter)

-Units are not normalized in the OpenAQ system, with the exception of converting ppb (parts per billion) to ppm (parts per million).
-Volume units are not converted to mass units, nor vice versa; they are served as originally reported.
+- particles/cm³ (particles per cubic centimeter)
+- AQI (Air Quality Index)

+Aside from converting ppb to ppm or vice versa, all pollutants shown are reported as is.
+Note that we do calculate AQI based on the reported concentration values our sources provide.